Birthing an Herbalist in 13 Moons - On-line Course Details

 A Note From Your Teacher, Jen Costa, Herbalist, BS, RN, CST

-I started over 25 years ago walking with the plants as medicine keepers and I've never looked back.
+I started over 28 years ago walking with the plants as medicine keepers and I've never looked back.
 Even during my last 10 years traveling through the critical care world of the hospital as a nurse, I've maintained a well-stocked home apothecary for my family and loved ones, while continuing to see clients.
 We are in a time of deepening our self-care skills and of needing to turn back to the plants and to making deeper connections with Nature.
 It cannot be forced upon anyone.
 Each must come in their own time following an inner calling.
 Yes, learning more about the modern medicine ways has strengthened my herbal skills.
 I also believe we need a more sustainable medicine way too.
 It all begins by reconnecting with nature and walking close as we learn directly from the plants.
-Looking forward to walking with you -Jen
+Looking forward to this journey with you -Jen

 How does the program work?